 The first Waakcaack Lighthouse was a hexagonal wooden tower built in 1855 that stood near Creek Road in Keansburg, three-quarters of a mile to the rear of Point Comfort, its companion range light.
 In 1894, this tower was moved aside so a replacement iron skeleton tower could be built on the site.
 The new tower displayed two fixed lights, one at a height of 105 feet and the other at 95 feet, forming a range with the lights at Point Comfort and Old Orchard Shoal.
 When the town of Keansburg decided to incorporate in 1917, it used the outline of Waakcaack Range Light as its seal.
 Point Comfort Light was decommissioned in 1941, replaced by lighted buoys and a range light at Sandy Hook.

-The top portion Old Orchard Shoal’s caisson foundation flared out like a trumpet to a diameter of thirty-three feet.
-The lower portion of the foundation was filled with concrete, but water cisterns and a basement were located in the top portion.
+The lower portion of the tower’s caisson foundation was filled with concrete, while water cisterns and a basement were located in the top portion that flared out like a trumpet to a diameter of thirty-three feet.
 The three-story, brick-lined tower was centered atop the circular foundation and provided housing for the keepers and necessary supplies.
 The bottom two stories featured rectangular windows, while the third story was lit by five porthole windows.
 A metal staircase, located behind a metal partition wall, wound up the interior wall of the tower in a counterclockwise direction.

 A circular watchroom surrounded by an open gallery sat atop the tower, and provided access to the octagonal lantern room and its gallery.
-All of the metalwork for the lighthouse was provided by the Variety Iron Works Company of Cleveland, Ohio.
+Variety Iron Works Company of Cleveland, Ohio provided all of the metalwork for the lighthouse.